 - A little ice in front of the fan makes the air colder.
 Of course, ice is a deficiency on tour.
 The alternative is a damp towel on the fan.
 If you are staying at a campsite, asking about ice doesn’t hurt.

-- If you don’t have a fan at hand – which wouldn’t be a surprise, especially for UL trekking – try damp towels.
+- If you don’t have a fan at hand – which wouldn’t be a surprise, especially for Ultralight backpacking – try damp towels.
 You put this on the outside of the tent.

 Caution

 Despite all these tips, camping in midsummer can have consequences.
-If you feel weak or confused, if you feel sick or if you sweat extremely, leave your tent immediately.
-If possible, find a cool, shady spot.
+If you feel weak or confused, if you feel sick, or if you sweat extremely, leave your tent immediately.
+If possible, find a cool and shady spot.
 And drink, drink, drink!
 These signs are typical symptoms that you may experience a lack of water.

-Finally, a few practical tips for camping in midsummer.
+Finally, a few practical tips for camping in midsummer to make your midsummer camping more comfortable:

 No more people should sleep in your tent than the manufacturer allows.
 Otherwise, the motto is: the more body, the more heat.
 Three men in a 2-person tent not only make it tight but also warm.
 Maybe pleasant in winter, not in summer.